 How to Solve Cubic Equation in Excel (2 Ways)

-2 Ways to Solve Cubic Equation in Excel
+How to Solve Cubic Equation in Excel: 2 Ways

-To illustrate our article, first we need to take a cubic equation.
+To illustrate our article, first, we need to take a cubic equation.
 The equation we want to solve in our procedure is Y = X3+8X2+19X+12.
 In this article, we will use two different methods to solve this cubic equation in Excel.
 Firstly, we will utilize the Goal Seek feature of Excel to solve the equation, and secondly, we will utilize the Solver add-in of Excel to get a result from this equation.
-In both procedures, we will assume a value of Y, and then, by using that value, we will calculate a value of X.
+In both procedures, we will assume a value of Y, and then, by using that value, we will solve for X in Excel.

 For our calculation process, we’ve arranged the equation on a worksheet like the following image.
-Here, we have shown the variables and the coefficient separately.
+Here, we have shown the variables and the coefficients separately.

 2 Easy Ways to Solve Cubic Equation in Excel